DecBayComp/gratin/README.md

-# Unsupervised analysis of random walk
+# GRATIN
+Graphs on Trajectories for Inference